had271/Arduino-LED-Button-Control/README.md

 # Arduino-LED-Button-Control
-This project is about using Arduino with three leds and three buttons Each button controls one LED
+This project is about using Arduino with three leds and three buttons.
+Each button controls one LED

 **The components Used**